About the Journal

 The Australasian Journal of Plastic Surgery provides open access to peer reviewed research as part of its commitment to readers and authors.
 We make all our research articles freely available online as PDF and HTML and publish linked DOIs for all journal content.
-Authors are encouraged to provide their ORC-ID and we hope to have direct exports of data to indexing services in place soon.
-Please note, as at June 2019, we have applications pending to a number of services including the Directory of Open Access Journals.
+Authors are encouraged to provide their ORCID ID.
+Please note, as at September 2019, AJOPS indexed with the Directory of Open Access Journals.

 Authors retain copyright of their article and have a choice of publishing under the following Creative Commons Licence terms:

 Lets others distribute and copy the article, create extracts, abstracts, and other revised versions, adaptations or derivative works of or from an article (such as a translation), include in a collective work (such as an anthology), text or data mine the article, even for commercial purposes, as long as they credit the author(s), do not represent the author as endorsing their adaptation of the article, and do not modify the article in such a way as to damage the author's honour or reputation.